MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/entity-permissions.md

 **How include and exclude interoperate.**

 Include and exclude work together.
 The wildcard `*` in the `include` section indicates all fields.
 The fields noted in the `exclude` section has precedence over fields noted in the `include` section.
-The definition translates to *include all fields except for the field 'last_updated'*.
+The definition translates to *include all fields except for the field 'last_updated.'*

 ## Example